infracost/docs/docs/multi_project/config_file.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 An Infracost config file can be created in each of your Terraform project repos to specify how Infracost should be run.
-This has three main advantages over CLI flags:
+The main advantages of this over CLI flags are:
 1. Not having to remember or specify flags for each run.
 2. Ability to run Infracost with multiple Terraform projects or workspaces, and combine them into the same breakdown or diff output.
 3. Enable multi-project or workspace runs in [CI/CD integrations](/docs/integrations/cicd).